 The welding process typically involves heating the metals to their melting point or using a filler material to create a bond between the parts.
 Different welding techniques are employed based on the specific requirements of the project.

 Welders often use heavy machinery to perform this task.
 The most common tool is a welding rod, or an electrode.
 It is a filler metal used in certain types of welding processes.
 A rod is key component in welding as it provides the material to create the weld joint between two metal pieces.
 The welding rod is typically a metal wire or rod coated with a flux material.

-How Asbestos Was Used in Welding
+Asbestos Risks in Welding and Cutting

 Once asbestos fibers become airborne, they’re dangerous.
 Asbestos fibers float in the air and can be inhaled or swallowed by anyone in the area.
 Their sharp ends can lodge into tissue linings and irritate cells, which causes cancer.